nealcrook/multicomp6809/README.md

 09Aug2018 Tidy-up pass - adding a few misisng files and scripts and generally tidying things up.
 In particular, clean up the build process for the 6809 ROM BASIC and add some images for simulation debug.

-06Mar2019 Reorganisation to try to provided consistent descriptions for each operating environment: the original material  evolved over time as I ported siccessive bits of code and it shows (too much) in places.
+06Mar2019 Reorganisation to try to provided consistent descriptions for each operating environment: the original material  evolved over time as I ported successive bits of code and it shows (too much) in places.

+24May2020 WIKI was a mix of creole and markdown.
+I am gradually migrating all the pages to markdown, making various small updates on the way.
+Expand the pages on camelforth to describe how to build it at a different start address.